Information Regarding Maricopa County Including the Metropolian Area of Greater Scottsdale, Arizona

 _______________

-Located in north Scottsdale, Moon Valley is a small planned community that offers close access to the amenities of the metro area, while maintaining a quiet refuge away from the hustle and bustle of the big city.
-Moon Valley is bordered to the north by Bell Road, to the south by the Scottsdale Mountain Preserve, to the east by Cave Creek Road, and to the west by 19th Avenue.
+Located in north Phoenix, Moon Valley is a small planned community that offers close access to the amenities of the metro area, while maintaining a quiet refuge away from the hustle and bustle of the big city.
+Moon Valley is bordered to the north by Bell Road, to the south by the Phoenix Mountain Preserve, to the east by Cave Creek Road, and to the west by 19th Avenue.
 The Moon Valley Country Club offers a full range of family activities, in addition to a championship 18-hole golf course.
 Home prices in Moon Valley start at about $200,000 and range all the way to $3 million+.

 _______________

-Northeast Scottsdale, a family-friendly suburban area of the city, adjoins , Carefree and Cave Creek to the east, Anthem to the north, and Paradise Valley to the south.
-The Northeast Scottsdale real estate market is diverse.
+Northeast Phoenix, a family-friendly suburban area of the city, adjoins , Carefree and Cave Creek to the east, Anthem to the north, and Paradise Valley to the south.
+The Northeast Phoenix real estate market is diverse.
 Home prices range from around $85,000 to better than $2 million.
 Whether you're looking for a cozy condo, a modest single-family home, a winding estate, or something in between, you're sure to find the perfect home in this beautiful community.

 _______________